Improving Object-centric Learning with Query Optimization: Experiments

-the~\ac{mse} of models with the best random seed on each dataset.
+\paragraph{Mixture-based vs. Transformer-based Decoder} We observe inferior segmentation but superior reconstruction performance of transformer-based variants of \sa on synthetic datasets.
+Specifically, we compare the~\ac{mse} of models on ShapeStacks and ObjectsRoom.
 As shown in~\cref{tab:syn_mse}, transformer-based methods provide better reconstruction results.
-We attribute their low segmentation performance to mask prediction design.
-Without a separate mask prediction head, such methods rely on the attention matrix computed over input features for segmentation.
-With image encoders aggregating local features, the attention scores computed at object boundaries will be similar as they share similar information.
-This leads to coarse object masks, hindering the segmentation performance, especially on synthetic datasets.
-Nevertheless, we observe consistent improvement by applying our slot encoder to both mixture-based and transformer-based decoders.
+We attribute the low segmentation performance to mask prediction in these methods, which relies on the attention matrix computed over input features.
+This leads to coarse object masks as a result of image tokenization.
+Nonetheless, we observe consistent improvement by applying our slot encoder to both mixture and transformer decoders.